What is the programme’s purpose?

 - Planting of exotic or non-local vegetation or nursery cultivars.

 - Major changes to the activities in the application may require a new funding application at the discretion of Council’s Ecology Advisor.

 The fund is open for applications twice a year in April and November.
-The 2020 applications have been delayed due to the impacts of Covid-19.

 What happens once I've applied?

 Once you’ve applied, Council’s Ecology Advisor will assess your application.
 Tier Two applications will also be reviewed by an Indigenous Biodiversity Fund Working Group.